Air Pollution: How We're Changing the Air

 Most human-made air pollution comes from burning fossil fuels for transportation, electricity, and industry.
-Common pollutants produced by fossil fuel burning engines are carbon dioxide, nitrogen oxides, sulfur dioxide, volatile organic compounds (VOCs), and particulates.
+Common pollutants produced by engines that burn fossil fuels are carbon dioxide, nitrogen oxides, sulfur dioxide, volatile organic compounds (VOCs), and particulates.
 Stoves, incinerators, and open burning produce carbon monoxide and carbon dioxide, as well as particulates.

 We also create chemicals that would not naturally occur in the atmosphere.
 Chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), which are used as refrigerants, are examples of pollutants that only come from human activity.
 Other sources of CFCs include fumes from aerosol sprays, paint, varnish, and solvents.